 To delete a shortcut, swipe left over the shortcut and tap Delete.
 Or tap the shortcut and tap Delete Shortcut.

-Feel free to customize these shortcuts to your liking, e.g. by changing the “Start Task” shortcut to let you select from a couple of preset titles instead.
+You are welcome to customize these shortcuts to your liking, e.g. by changing the “Start Task” shortcut to let you select from a couple of preset titles instead.
 Or you could have the shortcuts app automatically trigger the “Start Task” action from other shortcuts, or when you take some specific action on your device.
 For example, with the upcoming iOS 13 update, you will be able to automatically start a task whenever you open a specific app!
 How cool is that?

 If you are looking for some more inspiration, have a look at this Reddit post where Timing power user Katri shares her elaborate time-tracking setup that heavily utilizes Siri Shortcuts.
 She also discusses this in more detail on the Automators Podcast forum..